MarkBennett/lets-learn-react-hooks/README.md

 > This timer is meant to be an example we can use to try out the different React Hooks.
 We'll do some things just to demonstrate the hooks, but you'd likely implement it differently in a real application.

 You can see the final working component in `/src/compoments/FinalTimer.js`.
-Comment in the component in `App.js` and take a moment to play with it.
-You can leave it there if you'd like to compare as we go.
+Open the app in your browser and take a moment to play with it.

 ## 1. Rendering A Pure Component